knupel/ROMANESCO-Processing/DOC_31/A_Revision_31.md

 > common external file to name and use slider item
 > change colour background interface
 > remove separation between sound gui and general top gui
+> increase the bands spectrum available from 16 to 128

 BUG FIX
 --